Monday, 15 December 2025

 Joyce Carol Vincent

 How is it that a friendly, sociable woman living in a busy part of London can die and remain undiscovered for more than two years?
 How?
+Why did it not occur to just one person that something might be seriously wrong?
+Any search for her, or an attempt to reach her, should have been ongoing in my opinion.

-At 44, single again, with a small circle of friends, a new home and thriving in unexpected ways, I read Joyce Vincent's story and wondered, "Could this happen to me?".
+Age 44, single, with a small circle of friends, a new home and thriving in unexpected ways, I read Joyce Vincent's story and wondered, "Could this happen to me?".
 The answer is yes.
 It could happen to any of us...
 Despite numerous ways for people to stay in touch, many only reach out when they need something.
 How often do you check in on others just to see how they're doing, rather than out of necessity?
 We can become so absorbed in our own lives that we forget to check on those around us.

 Joyce Carol Vincent

 I think some people see me as a well-connected woman with plenty of social options, therefore assuming I’m always okay and don’t need anyone to check in.
 That mindset is why I, or anybody for that matter, could easily become a modern-day Joyce Vincent.
-I'm thankful for the close friends who do communicate with me regularly to make sure everything with me is okay, and vice-versa.
+I'm thankful for the close friends who do communicate regularly to make sure everything with me is okay, and vice-versa.

-Make it a priority to regularly and meaningfully connect with the people you truly care about.
+Make it a priority to routinely and meaningfully connect with the people you truly care about.
 You can't give someone their "flowers" once they're gone!
 Equally, ensure you have boundaries in place to protect yourself from those who cause you harm without shutting out the ones with whom you have a beautiful connection and bond.

 Written by Charley - @charleyjaiuk